 The Ironton Tribune started publication on August 1, 1928, when the Irontonian and the Ironton Register were merged into one publication.
 The Register was founded in 1850 and the Irontonian in 1874.
-The Tribune moved from Railroad Street in downtown Ironton to its current location at 2903 S. Fifth Street in 1974.
+The Tribune moved from Railroad Street in downtown Ironton to 2903 S. Fifth Street in 1974.
 In 1979, the Tribune was acquired by Boone Newspapers, Inc. based out of Tuscaloosa, Ala.
+In 2021, The Tribune relocated to their current location in historic downtown Ironton at 211 Center Street.

 The Tribune strives to be the number one source for news, sports and advertising in all of Lawrence County, Ohio, and the surrounding communities of Ashland, Ky., and Huntington, W.Va..
-The Ironton Tribune and its zoned editions, The Chesapeake Tribune and The Proctorville Tribune, offer the best news, sports and marketing coverage in these areas and its products reach more than 75 percent of households in a month.
-The Tribune also publishes a weekend shopper, The Extra along with a bi-monthly lifestyle magazine, Tri-State Living, that showcases all the great people and places in the communities we serve throughout the tri-state area.
+The Ironton Tribune offers the best news, sports and marketing coverage in these areas and its products reach more than 75 percent of households in a month.
+The Tribune also publishes a weekend shopper, The Extra, along with a bi-monthly lifestyle magazine, Tri-State Living, that showcases all the great people and places in the communities we serve throughout the Tri-State area.

 The Ironton Tribune and its employees strive: